 Our Board of Directors has a policy of encouraging director attendance at our annual meetings of stockholders, but attendance is not mandatory.
-Our Board of Directors and management team encourage all of our directors to attend the 2020 Annual Meeting.
-Our Chief Executive Officer and Chairman of the Board of Directors, Dennis M. Lanfear, and our director Dr. Samuel Nussbaum attended our 2019 Annual Meeting.
+Our Board of Directors and management team encourage all of our directors to attend the

+2021 Annual Meeting.
+Our Chief Executive Officer and Chairman of the Board of Directors, Dennis M. Lanfear, attended our 2020 Annual Meeting.